-- The Company compensates its independent directors as follows: annual retainer of \$25,000, additional annual retainer of \$25,000 for the Chairman of the Board, additional annual retainer of \$10,000 for committee chairs, \$1,500 per board meeting attended in person, and \$1,000 for all other board and subcommittee meetings. - On December 22, 2010, the Company and Dr. Marianne Sadar entered into a consulting agreement, subsequently amended February 1, 2013 and February 1, 2015, whereby Dr. Sadar received a monthly consulting fee of C\$15,000 and various bonuses payable on the achievement of milestones such as IND filings, contracted research objectives, publications and the filing of patents.
+- The Company compensates its independent directors as follows: annual retainer of \$25,000, additional annual retainer of \$25,000 for the Chairman of the Board, additional annual retainer of \$10,000 for committee chairs, \$1,500 per board meeting attended in person, and \$1,000 for all other board and subcommittee meetings. - (2) Amounts are payable to Omega Funds Management LLC, a company in which Dr. Stampacchia is the Managing Director. - On December 22, 2010, the Company and Dr. Marianne Sadar entered into a consulting agreement, subsequently amended February 1, 2013 and February 1, 2015, whereby Dr. Sadar received a monthly consulting fee of C\$15,000 and various bonuses payable on the achievement of milestones such as IND filings, contracted research objectives, publications and the filing of patents.
 The consulting agreement expired on January 31, 2018.
 Under a new consulting agreement, effective February 1, 2018, Dr. Sadar will receive an annual consulting fee of C\$180,000 (C\$15,000 monthly) for the first and second year of the term and an annual consulting fee of C\$120,000 (C\$10,000 monthly) for the third and fourth year of the term.
-Dr. Sadar is also eligible for a bonus of up to 25% of the annual consulting fee upon accomplishment of certain objectives as agreed upon by all parties. - (3) On December 22, 2010, the Company and Dr. Raymond Andersen entered into a consulting agreement, subsequently amended February 1, 2013 and February 1, 2015, whereby Dr. Andersen received a monthly consulting fee of C\$10,000 and various bonuses payable on achievement of milestones such as IND filings, contracted research objectives, publications and the filing of patents.
+Dr. Sadar is also eligible for a bonus of up to 25% of the annual consulting fee upon accomplishment of certain objectives as agreed upon by all parties. - (4) On December 22, 2010, the Company and Dr. Raymond Andersen entered into a consulting agreement, subsequently amended February 1, 2013 and February 1, 2015, whereby Dr. Andersen received a monthly consulting fee of C\$10,000 and various bonuses payable on achievement of milestones such as IND filings, contracted research objectives, publications and the filing of patents.
 The consulting agreement expired on January 31, 2018.
 Under a new consulting agreement, effective February 1, 2018, Dr. Andersen will receive an annual consulting fee of C\$180,000 (C\$15,000 monthly) for the first and second year of the term and an annual consulting fee of C\$120,000 (C\$10,000 monthly) for the third and fourth year of the term.
-Dr. Andersen is also eligible for a bonus of up to 25% of the annual consulting fee upon accomplishment of certain objectives as agreed upon by all parties. - Or.
-David R. Parkinson receives a base salary of \$451,758 per annum and a performance-based bonus per annum of up to 50% of his base salary. - David Wood receives a base salary of \$236,900 per annum and a performance-based bonus per annum of up to 40% of his base salary. - Peter Virsik receives a base salary of \$375,950 per annum and a performance-based bonus per annum of up to 40% of his base salary. - Or.
+Dr. Andersen is also eligible for a bonus of up to 25% of the annual consulting fee upon accomplishment of certain objectives as agreed upon by all parties. - Dr. David R. Parkinson receives a base salary of \$451,758 per annum and a performance-based bonus per annum of up to 50% of his base salary. - David Wood receives a base salary of \$236,900 per annum and a performance-based bonus per annum of up to 40% of his base salary. - Peter Virsik receives a base salary of \$375,950 per annum and a performance-based bonus per annum of up to 40% of his base salary.

+- Or.
 Frank Perabo received a base salary of \$447,372 per annum.
-Dr. Perabo resigned as the CMO of the Company effective January 31, 2018 and will continue to serve the Company in an advisory capacity. - (8) Dr. Paul Cossum received a base salary of \$291,312 per annum.
-Dr. Cossum passed away in July 2017. - (9) Share-based payments to related parties represents the fair value of options granted and vested in the period to key management personnel.
+Dr. Perabo resigned as the CMO of the Company effective January 31, 2018 but remains with the Company in an advisory capacity. - (9) Share-based payments to related parties represents the fair value of options granted and vested in the period to key management personnel.

-Key management personnel include: Dr. David R. Parkinson, Chief Executive Officer ("CEO"); David Wood, Chief Financial Officer ("CFO"); Peter Virsik, Executive Vice-President and Chief Operating Officer ("COO"); Dr. Frank Perabo, CMO (who resigned from such role effective January 31, 2018); Dr. Paul Cossum, Executive Vice-President of Research and Development (who passed away in July 2018); Dr. Marianne Sadar, Director; Dr. Raymond Andersen, Director; Richard Glickman, Director and Chairman of the Board; Gary Sollis, Director; Franklin Berger, Director; Scott Requadt, Director, and Hugo Beekman, Director (who resigned from such role effective May 30, 2018).
+Key management personnel include: Dr. David R. Parkinson, Chief Executive Officer ("CEO"); David Wood, Chief Financial Officer ("CFO"); Peter Virsik, Executive Vice-President and Chief Operating Officer ("COO"); Dr. Frank Perabo, CMO (who resigned from such role effective January 31, 2018); Dr. Marianne Sadar, Director; Dr. Raymond Andersen, Director; Richard Glickman, Director and Chairman of the Board; Gary Sollis, Director; Franklin Berger, Director; Scott Requadt, Director, Dr. Otello Stampacchia, Director (appointed October 18, 2018), and Hugo Beekman, Director (who resigned from such role effective May 30, 2018).